mikekellyonline/daily-coding-practice/README.md

 If you don't have a GitHub account, sign up at GitHub.com.

 2. Set Up Git
 Install Git on your computer.
 You can download it from git-scm.com.
+If you are on a mac like me, you can can install it with <brew install git>

 Configure your Git username and email with the following:

 <git config --global user.name "Your Name">